RohitDhankar/learn-flask/aws_instance/aws-cli_update.md

 ```
 #
 - Now change the IAM Role from the AWS-CLI and upload other Files and List the Contents of the Bucket with the command - aws s3 cp - AND - aws s3 ls

+#### Lambda Functions

+> Basic settings, is to control how much memory a Lambda function has and how long should this lambda
+function run.
+By increasing the amount of memory, you would also be increasing CPU capacity allocated to each lambda invocation.
+The amount of memory you would need depends on what your code is doing.
+Lambdas are supposed to be doing a small amount of work and terminate once finishing their jobs.

 #
 - FOOBAR_Errors as seen below after Deleting Default IAM user and trying to Upload Files in SUB DIR from another IAM User